sharmaparth9812/Audio-Player-Controller/README.md

 # Audio Player Controller

-Description: Provide a brief overview of the audio player controller, its purpose, and its features.
+Description: A brief overview of the audio player controller, its purpose, and its features.
 It's written in C++ using Eclipse CDT environment.

 Table of Contents: